thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 The PostgreSQL REPL accepts both REPL commands and SQL commands.
 You can tell the difference between the two because REPL commands start with a backslash `\` and SQL commands end with a semicolon `;`.
 In a moment, you'll see some examples of both.

-Before you get started with the PostgreSQL REPL, download and install some configuration for your instructors created for it by running the following command.
+Before you get started with the PostgreSQL REPL, download and install some configuration that your instructors have created for you.
+To do so, run the following command.

 ```shell
 curl -fsSL https://git.io/voVWg | sh